-- Independent Study: Students should consult the field description for specific references which they will be expected to know.
-Also, follow up on recent and current bibliographical references and consult with full-time faculty teaching courses or doing research in those fields.
-Sample questions from previous exams are available from the Assistant Director of the Doctoral Program.
-Students can practice by writing answers to these sample questions (within the time limit given by the actual examination.)
+- Independent Study: Students should consult with full-time faculty teaching courses or doing research in their fields.
+Sample questions from previous exams are available from the program.
+Students can practice by writing answers to these sample questions (within the time limit given by the actual examination).

 - Group Study: The program recommends that students form study groups in preparation for the exam, when possible.

 Grading of the Comprehensive Exams

 There are at least two independent graders for each exam.
 Some of the factors considered in grading a field exam include: comprehension of the answer, breadth and depth of knowledge, comprehension and critical appraisal of the appropriate literature including the demonstration of familiarity with well-established authors in the field, capacity to use theories and concepts to assess issues and problems in the field, logical organization of the answer, and clarity of presentation.

 Students are notified of their final grades approximately four weeks after taking the exam.
 Students who do not pass are encouraged to contact the Chair of the Comprehensive Exam for that field as soon as possible, to be briefed and learn about possible ways to improve.